Royal Courts of Justice

 The Guardian

 The Guardian’s report prepared by Ms Jacqueline Jones, dated 20 August 2024 sets out her position which is aligned with that of the local authority.
-Ms Jones was unable to meet with the father due to his incarceration but records that the father is not a racticing Muslim who has not wished the foster carers to do anything differently in terms of the children’s religious or cultural upbringing.
+Ms Jones was unable to meet with the father due to his incarceration but records that the father is not a practising Muslim and has not wished the foster carers to do anything differently in terms of the children’s religious or cultural upbringing.
 She stresses the importance of acknowledging that one half of G’s background is British and non-Muslim through his mother who has expressed no intention of converting to Islam.

 When considering the impact on G, Ms Jones points out that it is the long lasting impact this would have on his identity which is of greater significance than the risk/benefits attaching to the procedure:

-‘….in G’s case, he has not so far lived in a Muslim household or family, and there is nothing to indicate that his future will involve being a racticing Muslim.
+‘….in G’s case, he has not so far lived in a Muslim household or family, and there is nothing to indicate that his future will involve being a practising Muslim.
 In many respects, [the father] is right to say G should follow his own path, and this is a positive outlook to take, but by this procedure taking place this decision could already be made for him’.

 Ms Jones observes that the religious, cultural and ethnic background of G’s adoptive parents is not yet known, and as G’s future primary carers, they might want a say in whether he should be circumcised.
 As circumcision is irreversible, the implications for G’s sense of identity may be profound.
 The procedure may also cause him to feel as if he has a different identity to his twin sister.

 Ms Jones suggests that it might be unfair for G’s identity to be marked as even slightly different to that of his sister, particularly as this will be a significant and important relationship, which is likely to remain so.
-Mr Bartlet-Jones submitted that the non therapeutic circumcision of males was universal within the father’s community and family, and this would not affect S’s identity.
+Mr Bartlet-Jones submitted that the non-therapeutic circumcision of males was universal within the father’s community and family, and this would not affect S’s identity.

 Ms Jones acknowledges that the life story work undertaken by the local authority is committed to ensure the children have an understanding of their rich cultural and ethnic heritage.
 In conclusion, the Guardian is strongly of the view that G should not be circumcised.

-In her submissions, Ms Rayson reminded the court that HHJ Roberts had made final care orders and placement orders for non consensual adoption on the basis that neither parent could provide good enough parenting and it was in the children’s welfare interests to be adopted.
+In her submissions, Ms Rayson reminded the court that HHJ Roberts had made final care orders and placement orders for non-consensual adoption on the basis that neither parent could provide good enough parenting, and it was in the children’s welfare interests to be adopted.
 She emphasised that each twin will go through the adoption matching process with life history work done which travels with them.
 Adopters are all trained in continuing such work, including cultural and religious matters, with the children they adopt and there is an overarching service available to them, as described by the social worker, if they need any further support.
 At the end of Cafcass involvement, they write a ‘later in life letter’ to the children which will also travel with G and S. There would therefore be work done to support G and S to understand and be aware of their cultural heritage, both white British and Lebanese.

 The legal framework

 There is no dispute as to the legal principles which apply in this case.
-It is accepted that the parents both have parental responsibility for G, and will retain that parental responsibility until G is adopted.
+It is accepted that the parents both have parental responsibility for G and will retain that parental responsibility until G is adopted.
 The local authority currently has senior parental responsibility for G pursuant to section 33(3) of the Children Act 1989 (‘CA 1989’) although this will be ceded when G is adopted.
-No party argues that as a matter of statutory construction either the parents or the local authority have the decisive ‘say’ in relation to the issue.
+No party argues that as a matter of statutory construction either the parents or the local authority has the decisive ‘say’ in relation to the issue.

 The local authority is required, for as long as it has a care order, not to take any step to change a child’s religious upbringing.
 Section 33(6) of the Children’s Act 1989 provides that: